Janet Jackson Kept Her ‘Rhythm Nation’ Album a Secret From Her Record Label Because of Its Socially Conscious Message

 Jackson reflected on making Rhythm Nation 1814 in her 2022 docuseries Janet Jackson.
 She affirmed that her music — including Rhythm Nation — came entirely from her and her heart.

 “I love the creative process,” she said proudly.
-“There’s a lot of people that think I just come into the studio and I sing a sing, but I write.
+“There’s a lot of people that think I just come into the studio and I sing a song, but I write.
 I write lyrics, I write melodies.”